PengBoXiangShang/iteration_algorithm_4_GroupL1Norm/README.md

 # iteration_algorithm_4_GroupL1Norm
-Programming implement for "A Brief Tutorial on Group L1-norm"
+This project is the programming implement for "A Brief Tutorial on Group L1-norm"

 the corresponding tutorial can be accessed via this link